Betamethasone valerate/Neomycin sulfate 1 mg/5 mg/g Ointment

 Acute overdosage is very unlikely to occur.
 However, in the case of chronic overdosage or misuse the features of Cushing's syndrome may appear and, in this situation, topical steroids should be discontinued gradually under medical supervision (see Section 4.4 Special Warnings and Precautions for use).

-Also, consideration should be given to significant systemic absorption of neomycin sulphate (see 4.4 Special Warnings and Precautions for Use).
+Also, consideration should be given to significant systemic absorption of neomycin sulfate (see 4.4 Special Warnings and Precautions for Use).
 If this is suspected, use of the product should be stopped and the patient's general status, hearing acuity, renal and neuromuscular functions should be monitored.

 Pharmacotherapeutic group: Corticosteroids, potent, combinations with antibiotics